-The bill requires OPM, in consultation with the Governor's Kids Cabinet, to establish a working group on the feasibility of an interagency complex case team for young adults (ages 17 to 22) with IDD, including autism spectrum disorder, who also:
+The act requires the OPM secretary, in consultation with the Governor's Kids Cabinet, to establish a working group on the feasibility of an interagency complex case team for young adults (ages 17 to 22) with IDD, including autism spectrum disorder, who also:

-- 1. may have co-occurring mental or behavioral health needs, - are in urgent need of community placement or agency services, and - 3. qualify for support from more than one state agency.
+- 1. may have co-occurring mental or behavioral health needs, - 2. are in urgent need of community placement or agency services, and - 3. qualify for support from more than one state agency.

-The bill requires the OPM secretary to report to the Human Services and Public Health committees by February 1, 2026, on the working group's:
+The act requires the OPM secretary to report to the Human Services and Public Health committees by February 1, 2026, on:

-- 1. findings on the need to create a formalized process to address long hospital stays for these young adults and safe discharges with community supports, - 2. summary of best practices identified in other states, - 3. recommendation on state appropriations needed to operationalize any recommended process, - 4. recommendations on a referral process for complex case team management, and - 5. proposed legislation to implement any recommended process.
+- 1. findings on the need to create a formalized process to address long hospital stays for these young adults and safe discharges with community supports, - 2. best practices identified in other states, - 3. recommendations on state appropriations needed to operationalize any recommended process, - 4. recommendations on a referral process for complex case team management, and - 5. proposed legislation to implement any recommended process.

-Under the bill, the working group terminates on February 1, 2026, or when it completes its report, whichever is sooner.
+Under the act, the working group ends on February 1, 2026, or when it completes its report, whichever is sooner.